ngshiheng/six-percent/README.md

 2. Proceed to make the payment if purchasing attempt is successful.
 Always remember to log out and restart the bot manually (exit and run again).

-3. If purchase attempt is unsuccessful this time, the bot will repeat the attempt every ~5 minutes.
+3. If the purchase attempt is unsuccessful this time, the bot will repeat the attempt every ~5 minutes.

 ### Run with executable (Windows only):